thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: River Stour in South Warwickshire
+- Warning no longer in force: River Stour in South Warwickshire
-- Forecast rising river levels this evening may lead to flooding.
-Flooding is possible on 18 December 2025 .
-Flooding may affect low lying land and roads around Shipston on Stour, Tredington, Halford, Newbold on Stour, Crimscote, Wimpstone and Clifford Chambers.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: Rivers Frome and Cam
 - High river levels today may lead to flooding.
 Flooding is possible from the afternoon of 18 December 2025 and may continue over a few days.
 Flooding may affect low lying land and roads adjacent the river from Elmore to Sharpness.
 Other locations that may be affected include Chalford, Leonard Stanley and Cambridge.
 We are monitoring rainfall and river levels .
 Further rainfall is forecast overnight Saturday 20/12.
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.